manotien/team-c-project/docs/prd_with_epics.md

 ### Epic 2: Task Creation & Assignment

 - **US-2.1:** As a user, I can create a task linked to a bill so I can track responsibility.
-- **US-2.2:** As a user, I can assign a task to a group member and see their avatar.
+- **US-2.2:** As a user, I can assign a task to myself or another member and see their avatar.
 - **US-2.3:** As a user, I can view my assigned tasks on the dashboard.

 ### Epic 3: Notifications